 A study is made of federal tax laws and treasury regulations and their application to the income of individuals.
 Practice is given in the preparation of the tax returns, supplemental forms and schedules required to be filed by individuals.
 Prerequisite: ACCT1002.
-(PT) Ouarter Credit Hours 4.5 receivable and inventories.
-Attention will be given to their valuation and impact on periodic net income and financial position.
-Prerequisite: ACCT1002.
-(PT) Ouarter Credit Hours 4.5
+(PT) Quarter Credit Hours 4.5